Read all about the BEST ways to get from Chiang Mai to Pai.

 One of the problems you might encounter is the police on the outskirts of Chiang Mai who have set up a checkpoint targeting tourists on bikes.

-On my initial post I described this as a “scam” but on reflection I’ve come to realise that actually most people are in fact riding illegally in Thailand and being pulled over, fined a small amount and allowed to drive on it actually not a bad compromise!
+In my initial post, I described this as a “scam” but on reflection, I’ve come to realise that actually, most people are in fact riding illegally in Thailand and being pulled over, fined a small amount and allowed to drive on it actually not a bad compromise!
 If you want to rent a bike in Thailand you have to come to terms with that!

-Most people will be fined because of a lack of international drivers licence with bike endorsement.
+Most people will be fined because of a lack of an international driver’s licence with a bike endorsement.
 Make sure you wear a helmet at all times to avoid further fines and of course, for your safety too.

 UPDATE:

-The checkpoints do move and the city walls and main road out towards Pai are places where the police will definately be.
-However when you are riding to Pai you only really have the main highway to worry about whereas riding around the city, for example, towards Doi Suthep, there are more checkpoints and they move more often.
+The checkpoints do move and the city walls and main road out towards Pai are places where the police will definitely be.
+However, when you are riding to Pai you only really have the main highway to worry about whereas riding around the city, for example, towards Doi Suthep, there are more checkpoints and they move more often.

 However most people only get stopped on the way out of Chiang Mai and the police don’t usually set up on the other side of the road back into the city, you will also have no problems with the police after this point or in Pai.